-The process behind The Moving Creatures
+The Making of The Moving Creatures

 Writer/director Caetano Gotardo talks about the creative process behind THE MOVING CREATURES:

 Caetano Gotardo: Between 2005 and 2007, I discovered three tragic (and very moving) stories about parents and sons in the Brazilian media.
 As time went by, these stories kept coming back to my mind, and when I thought about one of them, the other two would always come to surface as well.
 So I noticed that these stories were somehow connected, and that together, they sort of illuminated each other in really interesting ways.
 So I began thinking about creating a film that would take them as an inspiration.

 I knew that didn’t want to go back to the real stories and make a faithful portrait of what happened; what interested me was to imagine the characters and observe them in their everyday life, dealing with time and affect.
 So I started writing the screenplay without going back to read the original stories, just so I could feel totally free to create the characters and situations while staying true to the feelings I had when I first encountered these stories.